 - Cranford – Set in the 1840s, this costume dramedy depicts life in a small market town at the dawn of the industrial revolution.
-You can watch it free with a Prime membership on Amazon, or buy the DVD set.
-It’s also available on Britbox.
+You can watch it on Amazon or buy the DVD set.

 Sadly, Dench’s personal life hasn’t always been as happy.
 She lost her husband to lung cancer in 2001, and her Grade II listed home was destroyed by a fire in the mid-90s.
 In 2005, her daughter was arrested for drink driving after a car crash while driving her young son.
 Today, she suffers from macular degeneration severe enough that she has to have someone read her scripts to her.
 Luckily, she has a positive outlook and continues to soldier on.
 She’s been in a romantic relationship with conservationist David Mills since 2010, and we wish them nothing but the best.

 Michael Williams never achieved the same notoriety his wife would, but he did work regularly in TV, theater and radio.
 Some of his lesser known roles include Father Daley in The Magical Legend of the Leprechauns a one episode role in Kavanaugh QC.

 His most substantial television role after A Fine Romance was as Blackpool comedian Billy Balsam in September Song.
 The only place to reliably find the DVDs is on the UK Amazon site (and yes, we Americans can order from the UK site): Series 1, Series 2, Series 3.
 Please note that you need a region-free DVD player to watch shows from the UK Amazon (and occasionally some imported DVDs on American Amazon).
 Read our region-free viewing guide here.